DevExpress-Examples/XPO_how-to-implement-odata4-service-with-xpo/readme.md

-How to implement OData4 service with XPO
+How to implement OData v4 service with XPO
 ========================================

-This example describes how to implement an OData4 service with XPO.
+This example describes how to implement an OData v4 service with XPO.
 This example is an ASP.NET MVC 5 Web API project and provides simple REST API for data access.

 Steps to implement: